WiIIiam278/HuskClaims/docs/Claim-Blocks.md

 When a user creates a claim, a number of claim blocks equal to the lateral rectangular surface area of the claim will be deducted from the player's balance.
 Removing a claim will refund the player the claim blocks that were used to create it; resizing a claim will either refund or charge the user additional claim blocks based on the claim's change in surface area after the resize.
 Users will not be permitted to create or resize a claim if they lack the sufficient number of claim blocks.

 Neither child claims nor admin claims cost claim blocks to create.
+On servers running HuskClaims using cross-server mode, claim blocks will be globally synchronised.

 ## Claim Block Accrual
 By default, players accrue 100 claim blocks for every hour they play on the server.
 This can be changed in the config file: